Travimadox/STM32SESNSEHAT/Firmware/LTR303ALS/Instructions.md

-# LTR-303ALS Ambient Light Sensor Library Usage
+# LTR-303ALS Ambient Light Sensor Integration Guide

 This guide will help you integrate the `ltr303als.h` and `ltr303als.c` files into your STM32 project using the LTR-303ALS Ambient Light Sensor.